-The past year of fieldwork has been a whirlwind and my typical day has changed quite drastically every few months or so, as new opportunities have opened up.
+The past year has been a whirlwind and my typical day has changed drastically every few months or so, as new opportunities have opened up.
 The first months of 2021 were quite slow-paced, as I started out making connections with local families and community groups, visiting a handful of people’s homes and spending time with children and families in any way that I feasibly could, while also trying to follow and respect the pandemic-era restrictions and recommendations and my own ethical obligations.
-I also dabbled in online ethnography at this point, carrying out some interesting ‘daily diaries’ that enabled me to get an idea of the daily routine of a small group of families in Helsinki via Zoom, and collecting data on parenting through Facebook groups and forums.
-I attended some birthday parties, music groups, toddler meet-ups, and anything and everything that I could get an invite to during this time – while still hoping (against hopes) that I would be able to get access to a school at some point during the year.
+I also dabbled in online ethnography at this point and I attended some birthday parties, music groups, toddler meet-ups, and anything and everything that I could get an invite to during this time – while still hoping (against hopes) that I would be able to get access to a school at some point during the year.

 By the summer, things were relatively normal in Helsinki, and I was lucky enough to go on 7 weeks of summer camp.
-This meant 24/7 access to – ie. literally no escape from – up to 80 children at a time, as they (we) camped, swam, played, ate, fought, and laughed their (our) way through a week-long camp at a time.
-Those weeks were wonderfully intense; I was exhausted just from the day’s activities, let alone from then trying to find some quiet time to write about everything I’d seen, heard or been told during the day, so that at the time it often felt like I didn’t have time to absorb and note down everything that was happening.
+This meant 24/7 access to – ie. no escape from – up to 80 children at a time, as they (we) camped, swam, played, ate, fought, and laughed their (our) way through camp.
+Those weeks were wonderfully intense; I was exhausted just from the day’s activities, let alone from then trying to find some quiet time to write, so it often felt like I didn’t have time to absorb and note down everything that was happening.
 Looking back at my notes now, however, they are full of fascinating patterns and interesting observations that spark off all kinds of frenzied article searches.
 Finally, during the autumn term, I went to a daily after-school club, where I got to know a smaller group of first and second graders (aged 7-9 years), spending time with them between their school day finishing – often as early as 11:30 am – and them going home.
 This calmer, longer-term investment in the same group has been the perfect complement to the intensity of camps since I have been able to follow the children’s relationships for several months and get to know them on a more personal level.

 What are some of the biggest challenges you’ve faced in your research or career?

 Unsurprisingly, starting my fieldwork mid-pandemic has been the biggest challenge so far.
 I’m lucky that I have very supportive supervisors and funders and was able to adapt my project to the circumstances without its essence changing too much – but the uncertainty has been difficult to handle sometimes.
 I had flights to Colombia booked for January 2021, then for August 2021, and now I am hoping to be able to go in August 2022, which has made planning my work – and my private life! – quite difficult at times.
 However, I am very privileged in that the pandemic also sent me down some paths that I don’t think I would have otherwise explored.
-For example, I was able to try out some online data collection methods that have proved to be really interesting, and I think the data I got from camps and after-school clubs is much richer than the data I would have collected from schools, where children are subject to more control by adults.
+For example, I was able to try out online data collection methods, and I think the data I got from camps and after-school clubs is much richer than the data I would have collected from schools.
 As a result of not being able to travel myself, I’ve also been forced to develop a more collaborative project, working closely with researchers at the Universidad de Magdalena in Santa Marta to conduct the experimental aspects of this project locally.

 About the Author

 Maija is a PhD student in Social and Cultural Anthropology at the University of Helsinki, Finland.
-She is also an ENPA board member.
+She is also on the ENPA blog team.